 Whilst parents are responsible for the education of their children in accordance with the law, our Slovene curriculum for our Primary Section students offers selected highlights of the Slovene "učni načrt" in order to assist with these obligations.
 For Slovene, we use text books which are approved by the Ministry and widely used in public Primary schools.
 We cannot offer the entire Slovene curriculum alongside the British International programme, of course, but work done is of an appropriate level.
 We share the outline schemes of work with parents so they can decide, on an informed basis, and in cooperation with their own child's host school (matična šola), how they wish to supplement this to satisfy the minimum standards laid down in the law and as specifically tested in their school.

-In the first three years (1., 2. and 3. razredi) students are assessed only in Slovene and Maths.
-In the following three years (4., 5., 6. razredi) assessments are in Slovene, Maths and English.
+In the first three years (1., 2., 3. razred) students are assessed only in Slovene and Maths.
+In the following three years (4., 5., 6. razred) assessments are in Slovene, Maths and English.
 We are currently mapping the British and Slovene Maths curricula with the aim of comparing what is covered when, to minimise problems of disparity.
 We will then aim to keep the Slovenian requirements and terminology in mind when planning our Primary Numeracy schemes of work.

-We are currently preparing a totally new two-strand Slovene language curriculum (one for native speakers and one for non-native speakers) which ties in more closely with the IPC topics and other aspects of our Primary programme.
-This will be introduced once we are freed from the demands of the homeschooling requirements, especially through our collaboration with the Center za Slovenščino to work towards European framework certifications in Slovene at both Foreign Language and First Language levels.
+We are currently working to ensure an effective two-strand Slovene language curriculum (one for native speakers and one for non-native speakers) which ties in closely with the IPC topics and other aspects of our Primary programme.
+This will be enhanced further once we are freed from the demands of the homeschooling requirements, especially through our collaboration with the Center za Slovenščino to work towards European framework certifications in Slovene at both Foreign Language and First Language levels.